 A maximum has been established for the total combined amount a student may receive from all USA scholarships and aid funded through the institution or matched with institutional funds (all scholarships are considered institutional unless clearly documented as external).
 The maximum for the 2018/2019 academic aid year is $17,650.

-Renewable scholarships will be reviewed at the end of the spring term, once all grades
+Renewable scholarships will be reviewed after the end of the spring term, once all

-have been certified by the Office of the Registrar.
+grades have been certified by the Office of the Registrar.
+Initial renewal notifications

 Grade replacement requests must be completed and submitted to the Office of the Registrar

 at the end of the completing term and must be processed prior to the first day of

 The USA Freshman Bay Area Scholarship is a one-year, non-renewable scholarship.
 Students